 Use a Professional Microphone With a Wind Deflector

 Always remember that great sound is just as important as great video.
-After all, a lovely video with crackly, low volume sound will come across just as unprofessional as the opposite.
+After all, a lovely video with crackly, low volume sound will come across as unprofessional.

 You can use your introduction videos in welcome emails to people who sign up for your drip campaigns, on your “about me” page on your website, or on your personal page on your brokerage’s website.